ghik/kubernetes-the-harder-way/docs/03_Launching_the_VM_Cluster.md

 ## Prerequisites

-Make sure you have all the necessary [packages](00_Introduction.md#software) installed and you have completed the [previous chapter](02_Preparing_Environment_for_a_VM_Cluster.md).
+Make sure you have all the necessary [packages](00_Introduction.md#software) installed, and that you have completed the [previous chapter](02_Preparing_Environment_for_a_VM_Cluster.md).

 ## Granting resources